For contracts in accordance with paragraph B of

 1-Retail sale index at the beginning of the payment year.

-2-Retail sale index at the beginning of the
+2-Retail sale index at the beginning of the retail price index at the beginning of the year of operation.

 3-Average official currency (Euro) exchange rate